spdk/spdk.github.io/development.md

 When the CI system completes, it will post a comment on the Gerrit review with a +/-1 Verified flag, plus a link to the logs of the test run.
 This is particularly useful if the tests fail.
 Patches will not be merged without a +1 Verified from the CI system.

-If the CI system gives your patch a -1 but you believe it is in error (not related to your patch), please ask a maintainer (via IRC) to have your patch re-run.
+If the CI system gives your patch a -1 but you believe it is in error (not related to your patch), add a comment to the patch that starts with the word "retrigger".
+This will signal the CI system to re-run for the associated patch.

 <a id="review"></a>
 ## Code Review